I-1-2-48.Administrative Review of the Amount of the Fee Under the Fee Agreement — Determination Notice Procedures

 Send the determination notice to the component(s) that effectuated the favorable decision.

 If the decision maker requested review, the reviewing official must prepare a separate letter to the claimant, with a copy to the representative, and attach this letter to the determination notice.
 The reviewing official will include in the letter to the claimant language about any amount due to or from the representative.
 See HALLEX I-1-2-111 F.2. for sample language.

 C. Systems Input

-Update the case tracking system to reflect the administrative review determination to the extent that the system allows for the entries.
+Update the case tracking system to reflect the administrative review determination.